 Does it Work?

 Just as a PLC functions as an ongoing process, the results create a cycle of benefits.
 First, teachers are positively affected.
 However, this may seem counterintuitive as the main goal is to improve student learning.
 But think of the name of this process itself, it’s a ‘Professional Learning Community.’
 So in and of itself, the purpose is to create a system in which the professionals, “the staff” are learning too.
 This is done via the Inquiry and Research.
 When teachers and administrators are continuously making efforts to learn how best to serve students, they both improve their professional practice.
 They learn how to improve at what they do and improve at how they interact with one another.
 Staff culture improves.
 And as a result, school culture improves as well (we talk a little more about that here).
 Added to that, everything that teachers are learning, is also helping their students improve learning skills.
 So each student has an opportunity to improve their learning experience.
 Win - Win!

 This might sound too good to be true.
 It is likely there will be issues to iron out.
-But what better way to help students succeed, than for those teaching them to be actively involved in assisting them to succeed.
+But what better way to help students succeed, than for those teaching them to be actively involved in their growth?
 That's the power of a PLC.